Nursing Homes — How to Find the Right Facility

 However, several factors need to be kept in mind …

 - Your loved one’s income needs will increase from month-to-month due to inflation.
-The cost of nursing home care has been increasing 4.5% per year, faster than inflation in general.
+The cost of nursing home care has been increasing nearly twice as fast as inflation in general.

 - Work with a trusted financial advisor to assist you in converting each financial asset into a stream of monthly payments.